|

 entire school day.

-within a 60- minute drive.
 Our goal of providing universal school

 access means that we are willing to transport several hundred pounds